 It was time to say goodbye to Rome.
 Fast and comfortable Trenitalia train took us to Florence.
-The journey took us almost 4 hours to reach Florence Italy, but it was a pleasant one.
+The journey took us almost 4 hours to reach the city of our dreams, but it was a pleasant one.
+Time to start exploring Florence Italy highlights and places to visit!

-The first thing everyone arriving in Florence Italy see are the red roofs of the St. Maria del Fiore Cathedral with a high tower right next to it.
+The first thing everyone arriving in Florence Italy see are the red roofs of the St. Maria del Fiore Cathedral (which was considered to be one of the best type of roofing) with a high tower right next to it.
 The structure is so massive, it stands out and is visible from almost anywhere.
-We dragged our bags to the hotel and soon made our way towards the best attractions this town has to offer.
+We dragged our bags to the hotel (very nice family owned guesthouse II Guelfo Bianco at affordable rate!) and soon made our way towards the best attractions this town has to offer.
+Here is our Florence places to visit and things to do guide!

-A good way to start your tour of Florence Italy by with visiting this great viewpoint.
+A good way to start your tour of Florence Italy highlights is by visiting this great viewpoint.
 The whole town will be right in front of you – such a great photo opportunity!
 Once you get all the way up, you will be left speechless for a while.
 It is incredible and probably the most scenic town you will ever see.
+The view reminded me a little of San Marino.

 How to get here?
 Take the bus 12 or 13 from train station (S.M.
 Novella).
 Ticket price – 1.20€.
 Tickets should be bought in tobacco kiosks and validated in the bus.
 The journey takes approx. 30 minutes.